SimonBrenninger/ddca_ss2025/tasks/level2/sorting_network/task.md

 ## Description

-The particular network you will implement in this tasks features 10 inputs, uses 29 *compare/exchange elements* (CEs) and 8 has layers.
+The particular network you will implement in this task features 10 inputs, uses 29 *compare/exchange elements* (CEs) and has 8 layers.
 It is thus referred to as `N10L29D8`.

 Note that, although it is not directly about pipelining, the [video about the synchronous design style](https://hwmod.lva.tuwien.ac.at/sync.html) of Hardware Modeling might be a good resource to grasp the concept of pipelining.